dannysmith/ExportHTML-keynote-paste-corrector/README.md

 6. Paste into Keynote (⌘ + V) or "Paste Special" into PowerPoint for mac (^ + ⌘ + V then ⏎).

 ## Thanks
-Obviously, thanks to Isaac Muse (@facelessuser) for making the ExportHTML plugin.
+Obviously, thanks to Isaac Muse (@facelessuser) for making the ExportHTML plugin, which has saved me heaps of time.